GabrielMCavalcante/statistics-answer-checker/README.md

 ![Project Image](src/github/frontpage.jpg)

-> This is a project to help you build tables that gives you information about data.
+> This is a project to help you check your answers for statistics exercises.

 This web application was built thinking of how boring it can be to check every answer of a statistics exercise, by having to manually revise all calculations, which can not